Coronavirus (COVID-19) Information & Updates Read Here

 Take the first step to a world without Alzheimer’s and join with ESLC staff in the Walk to End Alzheimer’s.
 This year’s walk will take place Saturday, October 20 at Frontier Field.
 Registration begins at 8:00 am and the walk is at 10:00 am.

 Once again, Team ESLC will be participating in this fun and inspiring event to join in the fight against Alzheimer’s.
-Click this link to register (Team Name: Episcopal SeniorLife Communities) or if you are unable to walk, please consider making a donation to the team.
+If you are unable to walk, please consider making a donation to the team.
 Please help spread the word and share this info with coworkers who do not have access to email.

 The end of Alzheimer’s starts with each of us.
 Together, we can (and will) make a difference!